nairda2612/ChipsAhoy/README.md

 -path_annotation: The path to the file to be used as reference genome annotation, in GTF format.

 -number_TF: Number of transcription factors.
-This pipeline can process more than one transcription factors at once.
+This pipeline can process more than one transcription factor at once.

--number_control: Number of control.
+-number_control: Number of control samples.
 This pipeline can use more than one sample as a control.
 Know that every control sample given to the pipeline will be used for every transcription factor.

 -path_chip_X: The path to every sample file, in GZ format.
-Add to the parameters file, as many lines of this parameters as number chip samples (being X the number of the sample).
+Add to the parameters file, as many lines of these parameters as number chip samples -being X the number of the sample-.
 To use more than one replica for any sample, write the path for every replica in the same line, all of them separated by a space.

 -path_control_X: The path to every control sample.
 The information given above above for the parameter “Path for every chip sample” is applicable.